Datalog: Expressiveness

+Datalog generalizes many other query languages.
+For instance, conjunctive queries and union of conjunctive queries can be expressed in Datalog.
+Datalog can also express regular path queries.

+When we consider ordered databases, i.e., databases with an order relation on their active domain, then the Immerman–Vardi theorem implies that the expressive power of Datalog is precisely that of the class PTIME: a property can be expressed in Datalog if and only if it is computable in polynomial time.

 The boundedness problem for Datalog asks, given a Datalog program, whether it is bounded, i.e., the maximal recursion depth reached when evaluating the program on an input database can be bounded by some constant.
-In other words, this question asks whether the Datalog program could be rewritten as a nonrecursive Datalog program.
+In other words, this question asks whether the Datalog program could be rewritten as a nonrecursive Datalog program, or, equivalently, as a union of conjunctive queries.
 Solving the boundedness problem on arbitrary Datalog programs is undecidable, but it can be made decidable by restricting to some fragments of Datalog.

 Datalog engines

 Systems that implement languages inspired by Datalog, whether compilers, interpreters, libraries, or embedded DSLs, are referred to as Datalog engines.
 Datalog engines often implement extensions of Datalog, extending it with additional data types, foreign function interfaces, or support for user-defined lattices.
 Such extensions may allow for writing non-terminating or otherwise ill-defined programs.

+Here is a short list of systems that are either based on Datalog or provide a Datalog interpreter: